 Officeholders who break the law and engage in corruption generally are prosecuted under established laws and often attract adverse publicity, but occasionally slip through political, legal or procedural loopholes.

-Officeholders who break the law and engage in corruption are not prosecuted adequately under the law, but occasionally attract adverse publicity.
+Officeholders who break the law and engage in corruption are not adequately prosecuted, but occasionally attract adverse publicity.

 Officeholders who break the law and engage in corruption can do so without fear of legal consequences or adverse publicity.